FelixLabelle/felixlabelle.github.io/_posts/2023-12-18-text-similarity-tasks.md

 When comparing two texts, in my opinion there are three categories of similarity.
 These are:

 1. Structural, this relates to how the text looks and is written.
-Texts that are similar look the same.
+Texts that are similar look more or less the same.
 2. Textual, this is what information is conveyed by the text.
-Texts that are similar convey the same information.
+Texts that are similar convey the same information regardless of structure.
 3. Meta-textual, this information not captured by the text.
 Texts that are similar can be grouped together in some way not explicitly captured by the text.
-This could be style, similar concepts, etc..
+This could be style, subject, genre, etc..

 Inspired by [syntax, semantics, and pragmatics](http://www.wu.ece.ufl.edu/books/philosophy/language.html), these categories help provide a taxonomy for characteristics of text.
 They help differentiate matches based on surface level characteristics from textual meaning or contextual elements.